Sampaio Corrêa Futebol Clube

+In national competitions, he has participated in 12 editions of Series A of the Brazilian Championship (considering the Taça Brasil era), 18 in Series B of the Brazilian Championship and another 26 in the Copa do Brasil.
+Sampaio is still the only team from Maranhão to have participated in an official international tournament, the 1998 Copa Conmebol, having reached the semi final stage.

 History

 On March 25, 1923, the club was founded as Associação Sampaio Corrêa Futebol Clube.
 Abrahão Andrade was the Sampaio Corrêa's first president.
 The club is named after a seaplane called Sampaio Corrêa II, which visited the city of São Luís on December 12, 1922, and was commanded by two pilots, the Brazilian Euclides Pinto Martins and the American Walter Hinton.
-On April 26, 1925 the club played its first official match.
+On April 26, 1925, the club played its first official match.
 Sampaio Corrêa beat Luso Brasileiro 1–0.
 The goal was scored by Lobo.

 On December 17, 1972, the club won the Campeonato Brasileiro Second Division, after beating Campinense in the final.
 However, there was no promotion to the first division.

 In 1997, the club won the Campeonato Brasileiro Third Division, after beating Francana 3–1 in the last match, and was promoted to the following year's Second Division.
 In 1998, Sampaio Corrêa won the Copa Norte, beating São Raimundo-AM in the final.
 In the same year, the club reached Copa CONMEBOL's semi-final round.
 Sampaio Corrêa beat América de Natal in the first round, Deportes Quindío of Colombia in the second round, and was eliminated by Santos in the semi-finals.